An exotic deformation of the hyperbolic space: Convex hulls and exotic spaces

 ($\varphi^{t}$ is unique up to a choice of sign on each $H^{k}$).
-From now on, we will denote by $\HHI$ the hyperbolic space constructed from the form $B$ and by $\rhonew_{t}$ ($t\in (0,1]$) the action on $\HHI$ induced by the linear representation
+From now on, we will denote by $\HHI$ the hyperbolic space constructed from the form $B$.
+Observe that $\varphi^t$ is not invertible (this follows for instance from Lemma~\ref{tendverszero}).
+However $(\varphi^{t})^{-1}$ is well-defined on the subspace $W$ defined above.
+Hence for each $g\in \Isomn$, the map